j4mes12/SDPA_Coursework/Part1/Part1.md

 #### get_user_id

-This method gets the user's chosen ID and makes sure it is suitable: check it's length of one, an alphanumeric character or the default.
+This method gets the user's chosen ID and makes sure it is suitable: check it is of length one, an alphanumeric character or the default.

 #### get_user_colour